sematext/docs/docs/logs/plan-recommendations.md

 ![Plan Recommendations Left Menu](../images/logs/plan-recommendations-left-menu.png)

 Click on "App Settings" to access your current plan selection.
-In this example, it's set at 5 GB/day.
+In this example, the Daily Log Volume is set to 5 GB/day.
 You can also see the average daily log volume shipped in the last 7 and 30 days, which, in this instance, is 400 MB/day.

 ![Plan Recommendations 2](../images/logs/plan-recommendations-2.png)

-Based on your recent daily log volumes, we recommend a better App plan for you.
-In this case, it's 1 GB/day, which should more than suffice for your needs.
-By making this switch, you'll reduce your monthly bill from $250 to just $60.
-That's a substantial 76% decrease in expenses compared to your current plan.
+Based on your recent daily log volumes, we recommend a better Daily Log Volume selection for you.
+In this case, the 1 GB/day is cheaper and will more than suffice.
+By making this switch, the monthly bill will go from $250 down to just $60.
+That's a massive 76% decrease in cost!

 ![Plan Recommendations](../images/logs/plan-recommendations-1.png)

-Alongside plan recommendations, you have the opportunity to lower your expenses through [Logs Pipelines](../logs/pipelines).
+Beyond plan recommendations, you have the opportunity to lower your expenses through [Logs Pipelines](../logs/pipelines).
 Logs Pipelines allow you to filter out irrelevant events based on your criteria, remove unnecessary fields to reduce storage costs, and serve as a significant money-saving tool.
+This is described in [How Logs Pipelines Can Reduce Your Log Monitoring Costs](reduce-costs-with-pipelines/).
+Following steps described there will result in the reduction of your daily log volume and, if the log volume was sufficiently reduced, in a few days you may see a recommendation for a more optimal Daily Log Volume selection.